ProjektAdLer/AdLerStack/README.md

 > [!WARNING]
 > You have to manually update the docker-compose.yml after every pull or change to the source files.
 - `docker-compose -f docker-compose.base.yml -f docker-compose.test-adjustments.yml config > docker-compose.yml`

+## Engine & WebGl
+Since the so called "AdLer-Engeine" uses WebGl to render the 3D models, it is important to set the '--enable-gpu' flag when launching chrome.
+Other webdrivers rremain to be tested.